cvmfs-contrib/cvmfs-tutorial-2021/docs/05_advanced.md

 Next to the manual aspect, there is also a **maintenance issue** here: if the list of Stratum 1 servers changes, for example if additional servers are added to the network, we have know/remember to update our configuration file.
-Also, if additional repositories are created under the same "domain", served by the same Stratum 0 server (via the same Stratum 1 servers), we have to take additional action.

 CernVM-FS provides an easy way to prevent these issues, by using a so-called [*configuration repository*](https://cvmfs.readthedocs.io/en/stable/cpt-configure.html#the-config-repository).